 Another reason that I trust cloud storage more than physical storage is that security is the number one item on these services’ agenda.
 In fact, if somebody does hack into their system, even once, their whole trust is gone.
+That is one of the main reasons why you have to hire managed it services in dfw, who are the most trusted IT services, according their customer reviews.
 Just look at the case with Sony recently – their reputation is in tatters.
 It is within Google’s interest that they are never compromised.
 Such is the lack of trust in cloud solutions that one mistake can spell the end of a company.

 In some ways it’s probably a good thing that people tend not to trust cloud-based storage.
 It means that the companies supplying the services have to remain vigilant.
 However, I’m keeping faith in their systems until I’m proved wrong.